11-Day Ayahuasca Retreat, Iquitos, Peru

 Master Plant Isolation Diets will be on a stricter, blander meal schedule that is prepared and brought to your Tambo to reduce interactions with other people.

 We DO NOT serve pork, salt, coffee, or sugar.
 We strive to feed everyone according to their needs and we don’t want anyone hungry or frustrated.
 We do request that you adhere to this diet; it greatly improves Ayahuasca’s ability to work effectively and efficiently during ceremony.

-Each of our tambos are hand-crafted with love in carefully selected locations to provide a quiet and cozy place for guests to relax and reconnect with themselves and nature.
-The jungle radiates through these beautiful tambos, and creates a unique and unforgettable experience.
-Each tambo offers solar power for lighting, its own bathing area, and compostable toilets to cycle nutrients back into the land.
+Each of our Tambos is hand-crafted with love in carefully selected locations to provide a quiet and cozy place for guests to relax and reconnect with themselves and nature.
+The jungle radiates through these beautiful Tambos, and creates a unique and unforgettable experience.
+Each Tambo offers solar power for lighting, its own bathing area, and compostable toilets to cycle nutrients back into the land.

 While they are rustic, we’ve designed them to be very comfortable and enjoyable.
 It’s important to understand that you will be sleeping in the jungle and life’s wild hums and vibrations will be ever-present.
 In time, you’ll find the jungle sounds to be a living white noise machine that will help you fall asleep.

 DirectionsThe traditional route is to fly into Lima, and then take a domestic Peruvian flight on either Star Peru or Peruvian Airlines to Iquitos.